The Land of Smiles: Performance history

 The work was originally produced under the title Die gelbe Jacke (The Yellow Jacket).
 This was presented at the Theater an der Wien, Vienna, on 9 February 1923 with Hubert Marischka as Sou-Chong.
 It was not a great success, and Lehár later revised it, under the new title of Das Land des Lächelns, which was first performed, at the Metropol Theater, Berlin, on 10 October 1929.
 Tauber reprised his role in London (1931 and 1932) South Africa (1939) and New York (1946), as well as in Vienna in 1930 (again at the Theater an der Wien) and in 1938 (at the Vienna State Opera and also in Prague).
 Tauber also sang it in London and on tour throughout Britain between 1940 and 1942.
 The opera was first staged in the United States at the Boston Opera House in 1933 with soprano Nancy McCord as Lisa.

 Sadler's Wells Opera produced it in London in the late 1950s, after the success of Lehár's The Merry Widow starring June Bronhill had rescued the company from bankruptcy.
 Starring Charles Craig, Elizabeth Fretwell and Bronhill, the show did not attract the same audiences as The Merry Widow.

+In 1991, Takarazuka Revue's Snow Troupe performed a Japanese language version of Das Land des Lächelns.
+The production was adapted and directed by Nobuo Murakami, and starred Maki Ichiro as Prince Sou-Chong, Risa Junna as Lisa, and Yōka Wao as Gustav von Pottenstein.

-In 2017 Opernhaus Zürich performed Das Land des Lächelns and recorded it to DVD and Bluray.
+In 2017 Opernhaus Zürich performed Das Land des Lächelns and recorded it on DVD and Blu-ray.
 During the 2020 coronavirus pandemic, they shared the recording for free to allow those in isolation to enjoy the opera.